MnrGreg/kubectl-node-restart/README.md

 # kubectl-node-restart

-`kubectl-node-restart` is a [kubectl plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) that sequentially and gracefully performs a rolling restart of nodes within a Kubernetes cluster
+`kubectl-node-restart` is a [kubectl plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) that sequentially and gracefully performs a rolling restart of Nodes within a Kubernetes cluster

 ![using kubectl-node-restart plugin](demo/usage.gif)